benzen/react-test/README.md

 Test with Jest (https://facebook.github.io/jest/) Dependecies between stores.
-Could be to for selected issue, unless you've got better idea Is this crazyness working on IE 9
+Could be to for selected issue, unless you've got better idea Is this crazyness working on IE 9 -> Yope
 Working with CSX (coffee) instead of JSX
-How does react work with selectbox ?
+How does react work with selectbox ? -> just like a normal select